Fitting instructions are common to LB225, LB195 and LC225 brakes.

 Never hold the caliper with your fingers between the caliper and the carrier - there is a risk of injury.

 8. Locate the protective cap for the long guide sleeve into the caliper bore - protective cap and bore must be clean and free from lubrication.
-Press the protective cap into the bore ensuring it is seated squarely until the cap is flush with the cast boss.
+Press the protective cap into the bore ensuring it is seated squarely until the cap protrudes 0 to 2 mm from the cast boss.

 Fitting the protective cap(s) can only be done after the caliper has been fully bolted to the carrier.